Tamron Hall leaving NBC in wake of network canceling her hour of 'Today'

 When word of the 9 a.m. hour cancellation spread last Friday, there was an outpouring of support for Hall and co-host Al Roker on social media.

+"This news is more than disappointing, since the two most prominent black faces on" the "Today" show "are losing out to accommodate a white conservative with a history of questionable rhetoric with regard to race relations in America," Paula Rogo wrote for Essence.com.

+Kelly has said she is an independent, not a conservative.
+She's not choosing her new time slot, her bosses are, but Hall's departure shows how TV news moves sometimes cause domino effects.

-Roker will remain in that time slot until the fall.
+Roker will remain in the time slot until the fall.
 He will also remain the "Today" show meteorologist in the 7 and 8 a.m. hours.

 NBC hasn't officially said if Kelly's new show will take over the 9 a.m. or the 10 a.m. time slot.
 But if it is scheduled at 10 a.m., then Kathie Lee Gifford and Hoda Kotb's show will move up to 9 a.m.